Do Go On - 533 - El Chupacabra

 AJ's the bad guy here.

-Our editor, AJ, okay.
+Our editor AJ, okay.

 Sydney, how you doing out there?

-Jessica.
 Hello Matthew.

-I know.
 Sin City, the big smoke.
-Yep.

 Wow.

-But it is.
-We've been walking around wide-eyed in the big city today.
+But it is, we've been walking around wide-eyed in the big city today.

 Yeah, going, why can't I get over-fucking there?